ZireSefr/negative-emotion-reasoning/README.md

 # The Impact of Negative Emotions on Cognitive Bias

-This is a master's thesis project investigating how anxiety and fear affect logical reasoning using Modus Tollens and obligation conditionals.
+This is a master's project investigating how anxiety and fear affect logical reasoning using Modus Tollens and obligation conditionals.

 ## Author